Jan. 6 panel drops Trump subpoena as it wraps up work

 “As you may know, the Select Committee has concluded its hearings, released its final report and will very soon reach its end,” Thompson wrote.
 “In light of the imminent end of our investigation, the Select Committee can no longer pursue the specific information covered by the subpoena.”

-The committee had voted to subpoena Trump during its final televised hearing before the midterm elections in October, demanding testimony and documents from the former president as it has investigated his role as the “central player” in the Jan.
+The committee had voted to subpoena Trump during its final televised hearing before the midterm elections in October, demanding testimony and documents from the former president as it has investigated his role in the Jan.
 6, 2021 Capitol insurrection and efforts to overturn his 2020 defeat.

+Lawmakers on the panel have acknowledged the subpoena would be difficult to enforce, especially as Republicans are poised to take over the House in January.
+But the move had political and symbolic value.

 “We are obligated to seek answers directly from the man who set this all in motion,” Wyoming Rep. Liz Cheney, the panel’s vice chairwoman and one of two Republicans on the nine-member committee, said at the time.
 “And every American is entitled to those answers.”